ADHD animal models with unknown dopamine alteration

 - Sleep problems

 3.15.
-Neonatal anoxia mouse¶
+Neonatal anoxia mouse

 Symptoms:

-Males were more severely affected than females.
+Males were more severely affected than females.42

 - Hyperactivity

-- Permanent deficits in spatial memory
+- Permanent deficits in spatial memory4547

-- cognitive impairments during task acquisition
+- cognitive impairments during task acquisition46

-- Deficits in sustained attention
+- Deficits in sustained attention46

-- Compulsiveness increased
+- Compulsiveness increased46

-- increased sensation of pain
+- increased sensation of pain48

 - Gender-specific reactions depending on the nociceptive stimulus

-- Fear behavior in adult males
+- Fear behavior in adult males42

 Neurophysiological changes:

-- Anomalies with monoamines
+- Anomalies with monoamines49

-- Cell loss in substantia nigra
+- Cell loss in substantia nigra50

 - entire hemisphere